 - Follow the instructions below for each field.
-Follow these address guidelines for uploading locations in multiple countries.
+Follow these address guidelines for uploading locations in multiple countries or regions.

 - Add all of the locations that you manage before uploading your spreadsheet.
 Not all fields need to be completed before uploading the spreadsheet, but you'll be asked to fill in cells that are missing required information.

 If you’re only updating particular fields for existing locations in your spreadsheet, you may include only the columns for store code and the fields you want to change, and not include other columns on the spreadsheet at all.
 If you include empty columns (columns with headings but no information beneath them) in your spreadsheet, existing information for those columns will be erased.
 If you accidentally add a new location as well, you’ll be alerted that you’re missing required column headings.You will also see errors highlighted in your account that need action.
 Learn more about error messages.

 An easy way to generate acceptable store codes is to label your locations with a brand identifier and a number (e.g. "GOOG1" for your first location, "GOOG2" for your second, etc.) and use Google Sheets to continue the numbering for all of your locations.

 Business codes must: